The most famous ancient sanctuary in Western Europe was in Cadiz, in old Spain.

 The temple was only partially roofed, so inside it wasn’t dark like Roman temples.
 The altar at the far end was open to the sky.
 Every day celibate priests with shaven heads and wearing snow-white tunics sacrificed a lamb or a dove and sprinkled its blood on the altar.

 A perpetual fire burned on a tripod but there was no statue of the god.
 The Carthaginians, who founded the temple towards the end of the second millenium BC, didn’t allow images of their divinities.
-They had dedicated the shrine to to their god Melkart, whose famous temple they had left behind in Tyre, at the other end of the Mediterranean.
-Carthage disappeared and the Greeks came and Melkart became Herakles, a Greek god who was so similar to the Phoenician one that everyone just let one do for the other.
+They had dedicated the shrine to their god Melkart, whose famous temple they had left behind in Tyre, at the other end of the Mediterranean.
+The Greeks came and Melkart became Herakles, a Greek god who was so similar to the Phoenician one that everyone just let one do for the other.
 To the Romans Herakles was Hercules—they were all names for the same god-hero.
 He was buried in a crypt under the temple—the mortal half of him.

 There were various chapels or side-altars.
 One was dedicated to Old Age; others to Poverty, to Art, to Death, to the Month, and to the Year.
 Perhaps they looked like old attics, filled with strange wax exvotos and dried cloth, wooden and metal undefinables (weapons?), covered with the dust of ages.